microsoft/vscode-dev-containers/script-library/docs/desktop-lite.md

+**IMPORTANT NOTE: We're starting to migrate contents of this repo to the [devcontainers org](https://github.com/devcontainers), as part of the work on the [open dev container specification](https://containers.dev).**

+**We've currently migrated the `desktop-lite` Feature to [devcontainers/features/src/desktop-lite](https://github.com/devcontainers/features/tree/main/src/desktop-lite).**

+**For more details, you can review the [announcement issue](https://github.com/microsoft/vscode-dev-containers/issues/1589).**

 # Desktop (Lightweight) Install Script

 *Adds a lightweight [Fluxbox](http://fluxbox.org/) based desktop to the container that can be accessed using a VNC viewer or the web.
 GUI-based commands executed from the built-in VS code terminal will open on the desktop automatically.*